 In a new report by the debt charity, Step Change they found that people who had experienced a life event in their household in the past two years were three times more likely to be in problem debt compared to those who had not.

 There is increasing concern that households do not have enough financial resilience to withstand financial pressures and emergencies without turning to bad credit.
 But there are steps we can all take to achieve better financial resilience.
-From improving the ability to make ends meet to setting and sticking to our savings goals, our 5 steps to help build financial resilience are here to help.
+From improving the ability to make ends meet to setting and sticking to our savings goals, our 5 steps are here to help.

 1. Have a financial plan

 To become financially resilient you need to set goals to help you stay focused on what matters most.
 This also helps when preparing for things that might shake your financial resilience journey.
 Having a strict plan and sticking to it is probably one of the key ways to build your financial resilience.
 A plan is not just a resolution you make on a whim, but a well thought out and detailed blueprint for how you are going to make a difference.